Premium Leather Briefcase Backpack

 Basic structural panels are covered in foam, lining materials then exterior hides.
 This not only provides some of the highest levels of protection for your laptop and tablet inside, but also allows the handmade vertical briefcase combo to be free standing, like a typical brief.

 The extra room comes from the 2.5" width of the vertical briefcase where the Jackets are much more narrow.
-Also, this handmade leather case is compatible with any size laptop from any brand up to 15".
+Also, this handmade leather case is compatible with any size laptop from any brand up to 16-inch.
 The FJ's work best as a MacBook Pro case.

 Whether you choose the black or distressed, vintage brown, the design has a much more substantial handle than their compact brothers.
 The optional backpack straps are also much wider.
 The brief includes the padded shoulder pad as part of the package.
 This is an option on the Flight Jacket.